 You’ll get treated like a local.

-Note: We’ve certainly been to a few places around the country where we just don’t fit in at all, and that’s OK.
+Note: We’ve certainly been to a few places around the country where we just didn’t fit in at all, and that’s OK.
 I’m fine with being just a visitor in those towns.

 Prioritizing self-care will make you feel better.

 This isn’t me being nonsensical, by the way.
-We stayed in a place that was once a physical therapy office and the ellipitical was left behind.
+We stayed in a place that was once a physical therapy office and the elliptical was left behind.

 Less is more.

-We sold quite a bit of our stuff after we left San Diego and put the things we’d want in a forever home in storage.
-That includes our bedroom set — my mom got that for us as a wedding gift per Polish custom — my childhood piano, and some other sentimental items we couldn’t part with at the time.
+We sold quite a bit of our stuff after we left San Diego and put the things we’d want in a forever home at Brian’s parents’ home in Wisconsin for safekeeping.

-You’ve already heard about how annoying it can be to move stuff in and out of your car every few days, but you can certainly make that less annoying if you embrace the mantra that less is more.
+You’ve already heard about how annoying it can be to move stuff in and out of your car every few days.
+You can certainly make that less annoying if you embrace the mantra that less is more.

-This can become challenging when you have a bin of kitchen supplies for long stays and a large dog that isn’t the most low-maintenance creature on the planet, but we do our best.
+This can become challenging when you have a bin of kitchen supplies for long stays and a large dog that isn’t the most low-maintenance creature on the planet.
+We did our best.

 Beware of toxic positivity.